 Align coverage with your lease and your operational plan

-Build an “insurance shock” buffer into your deal analysis
+Build an insurance shock buffer into your deal analysis

 If a deal only works at today’s premium, it’s fragile.
+Instead, underwrite a renewal increase scenario before you buy.

-Common bad advice we hear (and why it’s expensive)
+Common bad advice we hear and why it’s expensive

 “My premium only goes up if I file a claim.”